8 Best Brokerage Accounts To Consider When Investing

 M1 Finance

 Many people would like to invest but aren’t interested in always learning or tinkering with their portfolios.
-Then, one option is to choose M1 Finance, which makes investing easy with their automated account management and portfolio options.
+One option is to choose M1 Finance, which makes investing easy with their automated account management and portfolio options.

 You can choose over 80 custom profiles to invest in, own fraction shares of stocks or ETFs, and create investing and rebalances schedules, so you don’t have to log in constantly.
 There are a few account options, too, like an individual brokerage account, joint brokerage account, an IRA, or a Trust.